Nexus-Mods/NexusMods.App/docs/decisions/backend/0010-advanced-installer-suggestions.md

 - Filter by `KnownValidFileExtensions`.
 (Remove if unknown extension).
 - Filter by `FileExtensionsToDiscard`.
 (Remove if extension to discard).
 - Add any directories from [Implementation Algorithm (Directories)](#implementation-algorithm-directories)

+## Acquiring `InstallFolderTarget` During Deploy Step (a.k.a. `GetModsAsync`)

+Extend the `IGame` interface to expose `InstallFolderTarget` for the game's most common directories.
+Then populate that with `InstallFolderTarget`(s) used in the game's common mod installers.

+This interface can be accessed during the deploy step under `GameInstallation` structure.